✓ Updated May 2026

 When is the absolute best time to visit Oxford to truly soak in the academic atmosphere without the overwhelming crowds?

 Honestly, Oxford is incredibly walkable, and that's the best way to discover its charm.
-For longer distances or if your feet are tired, the local bus network is excellent and frequent.
-Just be aware that parking is notoriously difficult and expensive, so leave the car at home if you can.
+Most of the major attractions are within a 15-20 minute stroll of each other.
+If you're venturing further out or have tired feet, the local buses are efficient, but be aware that parking is notoriously difficult and expensive in the city center, so leave the car at your accommodation if possible.

-Are there any specific local customs or etiquette I should be aware of when visiting the colleges?
+Are there any specific customs or etiquette I should be aware of when visiting the colleges or university spaces?

 I've heard about punting on the Cherwell.
-Is it as idyllic as it looks, and are there any insider tips for doing it right?
+Is it as magical as it sounds, and are there any insider tips for doing it right?

 How many days do you need in Oxford, England, UK?